jaspervdj/jaspervdj/posts/2010-01-04-maybe-null-boilerplate.markdown

 ---
 title: Maybe, null, and boilerplate code
-about: An ode to the Maybe type in Haskell, and a comparison with null.
+description: An ode to the Maybe type in Haskell, and a comparison with null.
 tags: haskell, code
 ---